CyBear-Jinni/CBJ_Smart-Device_Resources/devices_resources/nanopi_duo2/README.md

 The keyboard shortcuts to copy into nano text manager is ctrl+shift+v

+Now replace the text wifiSsid to your wifi name and wifiPassword to your wifi password in the line

+nmcli dev wifi connect wifiSsid password wifiPassword

 And to save and exist press ctrl+x  and than press y to accept.

 6. Make the script executable by running the command